Deepan-Karmakar/p5.js-tutorial/Processing-transition.md

   }
   ```

 + Not everything in Processing is implemented in p5.js, but we are working on it!
 Right now there is no 3D, PShape or PFont equivalent.
+The camera model in p5js is yet very baisc, with only eye position and no "look at" or axis direction.
 See the [reference](http://p5js.org/reference/) for up to date documentation of what functions work.

 ###Some things about JavaScript
 + Variables do not have a type.
 Use var instead of float, int, double, long, char, String, Array, etc. You do not need to specify return types or parameter types for functions.